OmarFaig/AI_Chatbot/README.md

 - Fine-tune the model with custom financial data.
 - Web scraping for collecting financial data.
 - Quantized model for efficient local testing.
+- Easy-to-use interface for interacting with the chatbot.

 ## Installation